alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 Within the function, you do any processing you want to on that page, and then the ListTopicPages fetches the next page for you.
 It's a useful wrapper around the pagination APIs.

-For the parameters, I'm using the defaults -- the ListTopicsInput struct doesn't have any interesting options.
+For ListTopicsInput, I'm using the defaults -- there aren't any interesting options.
 The ampersand gives me the *address* of the object, so I'm passing a *pointer* into the function.
 This looks similar to [pass by reference][pass_by_ref] in C, but I'm sure there are subtleties in Go that I haven't learnt yet.

 The handler function gets a *pointer* to an instance of ListTopicsOutput, and a boolean.
-In the example in the docs, this is called `LastPage`, so I'm guessing this tells you whether you're on the last page of the response?
+In the example in the docs, this is called `lastPage`, so I'm guessing this tells you whether you're on the last page of the response?
 The docs aren't clear on this point.
 I don't use that parameter, so I tried using an underscore for the name.
 I'm pleased to learn that works fine in Go!

 Within the handler, I'm iterating over the list of topics, and initialising the subscription count map to 0 for each topic ARN.
-(An ARN is the [Amazon Resource Name][arn], a unique ID for anything created in AWS.)

 Finally, I have to check if ListTopicsPages returned an error.
-Like C, Go doesn't have exceptions, it has error returns -- you have to explicitly check for errors yourself.
+Like C, Go doesn't throw exceptions, it has error returns -- you have to explicitly check for errors yourself.
 This is different from what I'm used to; it'll take a while to adjust.
-If I do find an error, I exit immediately -- this script is too short to merit more sophisticated error handling.
+If I do find an error, I exit immediately -- this script is too short to need more sophisticated error handling.

 At the end of this code, I have a map with all of the topic ARNs as keys, and the value of each is 0: